rasitayaz/flutter-pie-menu/README.md

 You can customize the appearance and behavior of menus using `PieTheme`.

-Using the `theme` attribute of `PieCanvas` widget, you can specify a theme for all the `PieMenu`s that inherit the canvas.
+Using the `theme` attribute of `PieCanvas` widget, you can specify a theme for all the `PieMenu` widgets that inherit the canvas.

 ```dart
 PieCanvas(